tnebooks/11th-zoology/content.en/living-world/tools-for-study-of-taxonomy/index.md

 The important components of the taxonomical tools are field visits, survey, identification, classification, preservation and documentation.
 Many tools are being used for taxonomical studies, amongst them some of the important tools are discussed below:

-?Arignar Anna Zoological Park, also known as the Vandalur Zoo is in the south western part of Chennai, Tamil Nadu, spreads over an area of 1500 acres, is one of the largest zoological parks in India.
+>Arignar Anna Zoological Park, also known as the Vandalur Zoo is in the south western part of Chennai, Tamil Nadu, spreads over an area of 1500 acres, is one of the largest zoological parks in India.
 The zoo houses 2,553 species of both flora and fauna.

 **The classical taxonomical tools**